OpenAgenda/oa-public/wiki/service.md

 More packages are needed ( in dev deps ):

  * *babel dependencies*: babel-core babel-loader babel-plugin-lodash babel-plugin-transform-es3-member-expression-literals babel-plugin-transform-es3-property-literals babel-plugin-transform-object-rest-spread babel-preset-env babel-preset-es2015 babel-preset-minify babel-preset-react babel-preset-stage-0
- * *webpack dependencies*: webpack webpack-cli webpack-dev-middleware webpack-hot-middleware lodash-webpack-plugin
+ * *webpack dependencies*: webpack webpack-cli webpack-dev-middleware webpack-hot-middleware

 The webpack dev configuration should be placed in the root of the project in a file named `webpack.dev.js`.
 Here is the content: